 Roger claims that he did not contact Assange, but that he got his information through Randy Credico, a comedian and talk show host from New York.
 Credico denies this, but also text messages have come out that indicate that they are both probably lying.
 Whatever the case may be, the news reports about the situation all say that Roger and Credico were friends until they had diverging stories about how Roger got information from Wikileaks, with Roger’s story being “it’s all Randy Credico’s fault.”

 What these news reports seem to miss is that Roger Stone loves to blame Randy Credico for things he did.

-In 2007, Roger was forced to resign from the campaign of Joseph Bruno, who was running against Eliot Spitzer for Governor.
+In 2007, Roger was forced to resign from the campaign of Joseph Bruno, who was running against Eliot Spitzer for Governor of New York.
 This was the result of Roger leaving a threatening and expletive-laced voicemail on Spitzer’s 83 year-old father’s answering machine.

 Roger absolutely made that phone call.
 Even Trump said, “they caught Roger red-handed, lying.
 What he did was ridiculous and stupid.”
 His denials fit his pattern, and his alibi and excuses are paper-thin.